 The Lake-Sumter MPO is a voluntary association of local governmental units organized under the authority of Section 339.175, Florida Statutes, in accordance with the 1962 Federal Aid Highway Act.
 The primary purpose of the organization is to coordinate a comprehensive transportation planning process in the urbanized areas of Lake and Sumter counties.
 The member governments entered into an interlocal agreement effective February 18, 2004, to establish the Lake-Sumter MPO and its operating procedures.
 The governing board (Board) consists of sixteen voting representatives, ten nonvoting representatives and three ex-officio non-voting positions.
-All voting representatives are elected officials from local governments including the cities of Clermont, Eustis, Lady Lake, Leesburg, Minneola, Mount Dora, and Tavares; five members from the Lake County Board of County Commissioners and two members from the Sumter County Board of County Commissioners and two members from the Sumter County Board of County Commissioners and two members from the Sumter County Board of County Commissioners and proves the annual budget.
+All voting representatives are elected officials from local governments including the cities of Clermont, Eustis, Lady Lake, Leesburg, Minneola, Mount Dora, and Tavares; five members from the Lake County Board of County Commissioners and two members from the Sumter County Board of County Commissioners.
+The Board approves the annual budget.
 MPO employees, including the MPO Executive Director as permitted under his contract, receives certain benefits and administrative support services from Lake County.
 Lake County receives an administrative fee for providing services to the Lake-Sumter MPO.